Philagoodday/MTM6201_Final/readme.md

 4. Fourth, I encountered some difficulties when adding background colors, probably because I did not fully master the color control of bootstrap.

 ## About the copyright of property: I used the CSS framework assets of cdn.jsdelivr.net and bootstrap.
 Google's font family.
-All pictures were taken by myself.
+All pictures and icons were taken by myself, you can check those on my instagram (About-> My ins).

 ### In short, after practicing this final assignment, I have a better understanding of my web development skills.
 At the same time, I was also impressed by the logical operation of HTML and CSS.
 For me, I feel very satisfied.
 Finally, I would like to thank Professor Max for his teaching and dedication this semester.
 You are a very patient teacher.
 Thank you!